Most men need to shave.

 Remember that the directions in the above graphic above will not apply to everyone.

-Know the Proper Technique Shaving the Lip Area
+9. Know the Proper Technique of Shaving the Lip Area

 Another technique is to stick the tongue between the gum and lip area to stretch the lip area to prevent any nicks and cuts.

-Don’t skip on this step.
-You’ll use a bit more cream and spend a little bit more time but this will ensure that your face lubricated and hair is soft enough to achieve the closest shave possible.
+Don’t skip this step.
+You’ll use a bit more cream and spend a little bit more time, but this will ensure that your face lubricated and hair is soft enough to achieve the closest shave possible.
 This also prevents cuts and skin irritation.

 The neck area is more sensitive compared to the sides of your face, upper, lower lip and chin area so shave this part last to give more time for the shaving cream/gel to soften up the hair so it’ll be easier to cut.